 culture (the Classical Archaeology concentration track).
 Students intending to major in Classics are encouraged to begin studying Greek and/or Latin as soon as possible.

 The department also offers three minors.
 Students can minor in Greek, in Latin, or in Classical Civilization (this minor emphasizes coursework in English).
+If you are interested in declaring a Classics major, please contact the undergraduate advisor for help with the process.
+The undergraduate advisor can be found here.

 A bachelor’s degree in classics prepares students for all sorts of careers.
 Potential employers in business look favorably upon